JeffreyBull76/CI_project4/README.md

 <br />

 ### **Live Code**
 I have added extensive annotation to all my Python files in the live code which details its function and how it was built.
 This of course could be edited down in a production version but it is included here to show what was learned.
+Please refer to forms.py, views.py, urls.py and admin.py.

-# Models.py file
+### **Models.py file**
 One thing to note here is the Models.py file and how it was altered for my project.
 I removed the excerpt and updated_on fields.
 The former was not needed due to the difference in structure of my posts.
 I decided to remove the latter purely because I wasn't really displaying that information prominently on the site so it seemed pointless to include.
 It could easily be added back in if required.
 The 'content' field in the original model is here split into 3 fields, the image prompt information, negative prompt and production method.

 <br />